-You can make a complaint about us or one of our network providers or pharmacies, including a complaint about the quality of your care.
+You can make a complaint about us or one of our network providers, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
+(If your problem is about the plan's coverage or payment, you should look at the section above about making an appeal.)
 For more information on making a complaint about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-Method Complaints About Medical Care - Contact Information CALL 1-800-926-6565 Calls to this number are free.
+Method Complaints about Medical Care - Contact Information CALL 1-800-926-6565 Calls to this number are free.
 Our hours are 8:00 a.m. to 8:00 p.m. local time, seven days a week, from October 1 through March 31, except for Thanksgiving and Christmas.
 From April 1 through September 30, our hours are 8:00 a.m. to 8:00 p.m. local time, Monday through Friday, except for major holidays.
 TTY 1-800-955-8770 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 Our hours are 8:00 a.m. to 8:00 p.m. local time, seven days a week, from October 1 through March 31, except for Thanksgiving and Christmas.
 From April 1 through September 30, our hours are 8:00 a.m. to 8:00 p.m. local time, Monday through Friday, except for major holidays.
 FAX 1-305-437-7490 NOTE: Please send only requests for fast (expedited) complaints by fax.
 WRITE Florida Blue Medicare Attn: Medicare Appeals and Grievances Department P.O.
-Box 41629 Jacksonville, FL 32203-1629 MEDICARE WEBSITE You can submit a complaint about BlueMedicare Premier directly to Medicare.
+Box 41629 Jacksonville, FL 32203-1629 MEDICARE WEBSITE You can submit a complaint about BlueMedicare Complete directly to Medicare.
 To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx .